Pradipbabar/100-Days-of-Go/Last_but_not_Least/README.md

 3. Ensure that your code is well-documented.
 4. Test your application thoroughly.
 5. Celebrate the completion of your CLI application!

-Remember to commit your changes regularly, write meaningful commit messages, and consider pushing your project to a version control system (e.g., GitHub) for easy collaboration and future updates.